urgent-challenge/urgent2024_challenge/README.md

             -o ./datasets_cv11_en \
             --skip_existing --skip_errors

+3. Download WSJ0 and WSJ1 datasets from LDC
+    > You will need a LDC license to access the data.
+    >
+    > For URGENT Challenge participants who want to use the data during the challenge period, please contact the organizers for a temporary LDC license.

+    a.
+Download WSJ0 from https://catalog.ldc.upenn.edu/LDC93s6a

+    b.
+Download WSJ1 from https://catalog.ldc.upenn.edu/LDC94S13A

+    c.
+Uncompress and store the downloaded data to the directories `./wsj/wsj0/` and `./wsj/wsj1/`, respectively.

-3. Run the script
+4. Run the script

         ./prepare_espnet_data.sh

-4. Install eSpeak-NG (used for the phoneme similarity metric computation)
+5. Install eSpeak-NG (used for the phoneme similarity metric computation)
    - Follow the instructions in https://github.com/espeak-ng/espeak-ng/blob/master/docs/guide.md#linux

 ## Optional: Prepare webdataset